wizzlern/drupal-service-structure/exercises/01-latest-news/exercise.md

 # Create a block that shows the latest news.
 A list of recently added news article teasers.

-TIP: Use code from code_snippets.php.
+Copy PHP code from code_snippets.php to complete this exercise.

 - Work in the block class file at modules/custom/we_news/src/Plugin/Block/WeNewsRecentNews.php
 - Replace the mock output in the WeNewsRecentNews::build.